Why Stories Matter

 Language is measurable.
 It can be taught in steps, assessed, remediated, improved.
 It belongs, rightly, in classrooms, curricula, and policy documents.

 When children hear stories—especially when they are read aloud—they are not just practicing comprehension.
 They are absorbing narrative shape: beginnings that matter, middles that hold tension, endings that feel earned.
 They are learning, implicitly, that language can carry weight.
-That words are not just tools but vessels.

 This distinction matters because much of the current discourse treats reading as though motivation will naturally follow competence.
 For many children, the reverse is true: competence follows motivation.